unifiedstreaming/fmp4-ingest/ingest_spec.md

 ##  Service (publishing point,media processing entity) failover
 Given the nature of live streaming, good failover support is critical for ensuring the availability of the service.
 Typically, media services are designed to handle various types of failures, including network errors, server errors, and storage issues.
 When used in conjunction with proper failover logic from the live encoder side, customers can achieve a highly reliable live streaming service from the cloud.
 In this section, we discuss service failover scenarios.
 In this case, the failure happens somewhere within the service, and it manifests itself as a network error.
 Here are some recommendations for the encoder implementation for handling service failover:
 1. Use a 10-second timeout for establishing the TCP connection.
 If an attempt to establish the connection takes longer than 10 seconds, abort the operation and try again.
 2. Use a short timeout for sending the HTTP request message chunks.
 If the target fragment duration is N seconds, use a send timeout between N and 2 N seconds; for example, if the fragment duration is 6 seconds, use a timeout of 6 to 12 seconds.
 If a timeout occurs, reset the connection, open a new connection, and resume stream ingest on the new connection.
+This is needed to avoid latency introduced by failing connectivity in the workflow.
-3. complete resend segments for which a connection was terminated early
+3. completely resend segments from the ingest source for which a connection was terminated early
 4. We recommend that the encoder or ingest source does NOT limit the number of retries to establish a connection or resume streaming after a TCP error occurs.
 5. After a TCP error:
 a.
 The current connection MUST be closed, and a new connection MUST be created for a new HTTP POST request.